-To mount the radio assembly on the feed support arm:
+To mount the radio assembly to the feed support arm:

-- 1. Position the radio assembly above the feed support arm so that the feed horn faces the reflector, as shown in Figure 16. - Note: Never mark the radio housing or feed horn.
+1. Position the radio assembly above the feed support arm so the feed horn faces the reflector, as shown in Figure 12.

+Note: Never mark the radio housing or feed horn.
 Marks cannot be removed and will result in the unit being scrapped if it is returned to Hughes.

-Figure 16: Radio position on antenna assembly
+Figure 12: Radio position on antenna assembly

-2. Guide the two tabs on the underside of the radio assembly into the bracket on the end of the feed support arm so that they fit into the guides on the inside of the bracket.

-Be sure that the toothed key on the bracket fits into the slot on the underside of the radio, as shown in Figure 17 on page 35.
+Guide the two tabs on the underside of the radio assembly into the bracket on the end of the feed support arm so they fit into the guides on the inside of the bracket, as shown in Figure 13 on page 30.
+Be sure the toothed key on the bracket fits into the slot on the underside of the radio, as shown in the Figure 13.